metaperl/python-web-framework-comparison/001-simple-tr/README.md

 Create a program which accepts:
 * a string of 255 characters
 * a separation regular expression to detect (default: \s+)
-* a joining characcter to replace the separation with (default: -)
+* a joining character to replace the separation with (default: -)

 Upon hitting the submit button, the program provides a version of the string with any detected separations replaced with the joined